uk96/Question-and-answer-blog/README.md

 Database name: q_a
 Database file is in database folder
 All profile pic uploaded by users get store in Images/profile_pic folder as "username".jpg
-To run dowload all files and store it in htdocs folder and run registration.php file on localhost.
+To run dowload all files and store it in htdocs folder and run registration.php file on localhost